google/zetasql/docs/date_functions.md

 **Description**

-Returns the current date as of the specified or default timezone.
+Returns the current date as of the specified or default time zone.
 Parentheses are optional when called with no arguments.

  This function supports an optional
 `time_zone` parameter.
-This parameter is a string representing the timezone to use.
-If no timezone is specified, the default timezone, which is implementation defined, is used.
-See [Timezone definitions][date-functions-link-to-timezone-definitions] for information on how to specify a time zone.
+This parameter is a string representing the time zone to use.
+If no time zone is specified, the default time zone, which is implementation defined, is used.
+See
+[Time zone definitions][date-functions-link-to-timezone-definitions]
+for information on how to specify a time zone.

 If the `time_zone` parameter evaluates to `NULL`, this function returns `NULL`.